Luan Da: Rise to power

 The state of Yue was renowned for its mediums, and Luan Da was a fine example.
-The Shih ji (Records of the Grand Historian) described him as "tall and a brilliant speaker", who was "fertile in techniques" and a master of esoteric arts, such as shadow play.
-He was originally a mystic in the court of the emperor's brother, Liu Ji, the Prince of Jiao Dong.
-Liu Ji's wife had mentioned Luan Da to her brother, the Marquess of Lecheng, Dingyi.
-Trying to boost his standing with Emperor Wu, Dingyi told the emperor of Shaoweng's far more capable fellow disciple, Luan Da, in 113 BC.
+The Shiji described him as "tall and a brilliant speaker", who was "fertile in techniques" and a master of esoteric arts, such as shadow play.
+He was originally a mystic in the court of the emperor's brother, Liu Ji, the Prince of Jiaodong.
+Liu Ji's wife had mentioned Luan Da to her brother, the Marquis of Lecheng.
+Trying to boost his standing with Emperor Wu, the Marquis told the emperor of Shaoweng's far more capable fellow disciple, Luan Da, in 113 BC.

 Upon their meeting, Emperor Wu inquired into Luan Da and his teacher's powers.
 In response, Luan Da boasted that he had met immortals.
-He also claimed that with enough stature and skill, one could create gold, manufacture a means to achieve immortality, dam the Yellow River, and become an immortal.
+He also claimed that with enough stature and skill at alchemy, one could create gold, manufacture a means to achieve immortality, dam the Yellow River (at the time flowing south of Shandong along the Si and Huai Rivers' courses after initial attempts to repair the damage of its 132 BC flood had failed), and become an immortal.
 Luan Da then expressed concern at how Shaoweng had been killed, but the excited emperor assured him that the rumours of Shaoweng's execution were false.
 The emperor, in his enthusiasm, offered Luan Da anything if he would take Shaoweng's place and discover the secret of immortality from his allegedly immortal master.
 To this, Luan Da replied:

 Remembering his experience with Shaoweng, the emperor turned cautious and tested Luan Da; he requested the mystic to display his power.
 Luan Da set down a Xiangqi board and, while chanting, caused the chess pieces to charge at one another.
 The emperor was reassured that Luan Da truly had power.
 The trick was achieved by coating the pieces in a mixture of rooster's blood, iron shavings, and "magnetic dust".
 In Science and Civilisation in China (1986), Joseph Needham discusses the details of this feat and proposed that lodestone was likely used: powdered magnetite would not have been very effective.